-All historical sources describe a wide range of delivery methods including inhalation, oral, topical, rectal, vaginal – and for a variety of medical indications, including depression, anxiety, spasticity, pain, bacterial/parasitic infections and inflammation (Russo et al, 2007)
+Historica l sources discuss cannabis use for a variety of medical indications, including depression, anxiety, spasticity, pain, bacterial/parasitic infections and inflammation (Russo et al, 2007, Zuardi, 2006)

-Medical cannabis appeared in the United States Pharmacopeia in 1850.
-It was applied in the treatment of neuralgia, tetanus, typhus, cholera, rabies, dysentery, alcoholism, opiate addiction, anthrax, leprosy, incontinence, snakebite, gout, convulsive disorders, tonsillitis, insanity, excessive menstrual bleeding, and uterine bleeding.
+Medical cannabis first appeared in the United States Pharmacopeia in 1850.
+It was applied in the treatment of neuralgia, tetanus, typhus, cholera, rabies, dysentery, alcoholism, opiate add iction, anthrax, leprosy, incontinence, snakebite, gout, convulsive disorders, tonsillitis, insanity, excessive menstrual bleeding, and uterine bleeding.

-Cannabis-based medicines, mainly produced in the form of tincture, were easily purchased with no requirement for a doctor's prescription.
-Towards the end of the 19th century, the United States began passing legislation and restrictions to limit the use of cannabis, fearing the spread of recreational use and difficulties in controlling dosages.
-In 1936, non-medical use was prohibited by the Marihuana Tax Act and subsequently was expelled from U.S. Pharmacopeia in 1941.
+Cannabis - based medicines, mainly produced in the form of tincture, were easily purchased with no requ irement for a doctor's prescription.
+Towards the end of the 19th century, the United States began passing legislation and restrictions to limit the use of cannabis.
+In 1937, non - medical use was prohibited by the Marihuana Tax Act and subsequently was expel led from U.S. Pharmacopeia in 1941.

-Cannabis continued to be used recreationally, and the ever-increasing number of anecdotal reports on its efficacy in a variety of medical conditions renewed interest of the scientific community in the 1970s and 1980s.
+Cannabis continued to be used recreationally, and the ever - increasing number of anecdotal reports on its efficacy in a variety of medical conditions renewed the interest of the scientific community in the 1970s and 1980s.

 Scientists first began to understand how cannabinoids interact with the body in 1988 after identifying and characterizing a cannabinoid receptor, known as CB1, in an animal’s brain (Devane et al, 1988)

 Five years later, a second receptor, CB2, was identified (Munro et al, 1993).
-Both types of receptors are distributed through the body, however, CB1 is predominantly expressed in the central and peripheral nervous system, CB2 is mainly associated with the immune system, reproductive system, and digestive system.
-It was later discovered that cannabinoids are also produced naturally in humans and animals.
+Both types of receptors are distributed throughout the body, however, CB1 is predominantly expressed in the central and peripheral nervous system, and CB2 is mainly associated with the immune system, reproductive system, and digestive system.
+It was lat er discovered that cannabinoids are also produced naturally in humans and animals.

-Humans and all the animals with a backbone have an endocannabinoid system.
-The Endocannabinoid System (ECS) is composed of endocannabinoids, cannabinoid receptors, and auxiliary protein molecules.
+Humans and all animals with a backbone have an endocannabinoid system.
+The Endocannabinoid System (ECS) is composed of endocannabinoids, cannabinoid receptors, and auxiliar y protein molecules.
 Cannabinoid receptors were found throughout the body in the brain, organs, connective tissues, glands, and immune cells (Alger, 2013).

-The main compounds found in cannabis plant include terpenes, flavonoids, and cannabinoids
+The main compounds found in the cannabis plant include terpenes, flavonoids, and cannabinoids.

 Flavonoids are a diverse group of phytonutrients, or plant chemicals, found in almost all fruits and vegetables.
 The primary function of flavonoids is to protect plants on a cellular level as regulators of the cell cycle.